Byggtjeneste/integration-events/incoming/package_events.md

 | `packageId` | string  | **Required** | GUID of package entity | This will be generated and stored in Middleware.  |
 | `quantity`  | integer | **Required** |                        | **TBD**

+Note:
+1. For package events for **F-Pack** that belongs to a **Composite**, if the Composite itself has any standard items and/or special items, retrieve the packageId from the matching **F-pack** of the items.
+2. For package events for **D-Pack** that belongs to a **Display**, if the Display itself has any standard items and/or special items, retrieve the packageId from the matching **F-pack** of the items.

 ## Sample json